 Social mobility and life chances

-Jo Blanden, John Hills and Kitty Stewart
+Jo Blanden, John Hills, Ruth Lupton and Kitty Stewart

-- How has social mobility been changing in the more recent past than has been examined before?; For this we will use data for ages 42/38 from new sweeps of the NCDS and BCS70 birth cohort studies, as well as the British Household Panel Survey/Understanding Society.
+• How has social mobility been changing in the more recent past than has been examined before?;For this we used data for ages 42/38 from new sweeps of the NCDS and BCS70 birth cohort studies, as well as the British Household Panel Survey/Understanding Society.

-- What is happening to leading indicators of how it may change in the future?
-Here we will use data from the 2012 sweep of the Millennium Cohort Study (MCS) to examine the evolving relationship between the child’s family background and their performance on ability tests, and data from the Early Years Foundation Stage Profile to assess the early impact of Coalition policy on the life chances of the most recently born generation.
+• What is happening to leading indicators of how it may change in the future?
+Here we used data from the 2012 sweep of the Millennium Cohort Study (MCS) to examine the evolving relationship between the child’s family background and their performance on ability tests, and data from the Early Years Foundation Stage Profile to assess the early impact of Coalition policy on the life chances of the most recently born generation.
 We will review and report on evidence of the effect of changes in the school system on access and social segregation.

 Back to main themes of Social Policy in a Cold Climate